Wall Cracks: Foundation Problem or Something Else?

 Is Your Wall Crack Caused By A Foundation Problem?

-Wall cracks are usually a sign of foundation movement but they don’t necessarily mean there’s structural damage.
-In other words, a foundation can move slightly and cause a wall crack, but that doesn’t mean there’s any structural damage requiring a foundation repair.
+Wall cracks are usually a sign of foundation movement, but they don’t necessarily mean there’s structural damage.
+In other words, a foundation can move slightly and cause a wall crack, but that doesn’t mean there’s any structural damage requiring foundation repair.

 What Causes Wall Cracks?